Business Activities that Foreigners Cannot Fully Own Under the BOI Promotion

 According to Thai laws, foreign investors who wish to establish a business in Thailand are restricted to the percentage of foreign shareholding allowed in a Thai company.
-Thai company is required Thai nationals to hold majority of the shares.
+A Thai company requires Thai nationals to hold the majority of its shares.
 Otherwise, the company is considered as a foreign own company and required to obtain for Foreign Business License before the company is able to commence in any business activities in Thailand.

-Under the BOI promoted activities, activities where the business cannot be fully owned by foreign investor are as follows:
+BOI promoted activities, where the business cannot be fully owned by foreign investor, are as follows:

 Section 1: Agriculture and Agricultural Products